 Younis has curated the first Kuwaiti Pavilion at Venice Biennale in 2013.
 She has also organised the project Museum of Manufactured Response to Absence (2012–ongoing), which has been presented in Kuwait, Algeria and Ramallah.

 At Sharjah Art Foundation, she has participated in do it بالعربي [in Arabic] (2016) as well as several March Meetings, including the first edition in 2008.
 With Tarek Abou El Fetouh, she co-edited the two-volume book The Time is Out of Joint.
 She edited a monograph on the work of Abdul Hay Mosallam Zarara with Hoor Al Qasimi, published by the Foundation in 2020.

 Her work is in the collections of Sharjah Art Foundation; Art Jameel, Dubai and Jeddah; Guggenheim Museum, New York; and Darat al Funun, Amman, among others.

-Younis holds a Bachelor of Science in Architecture from the University of Jordan (1997) and a Masters of Research from Goldsmiths, University of London (2016).
+Younis holds a Bachelor of Science in Architecture from the University of Jordan (1997) and a Master of Research from Goldsmiths, University of London (2016).

-Born in 1974 in Kuwait City, she currently lives in Amman.
+Born in 1974 in Kuwait City, she currently lives and works in Amman.